9 Product Feed Optimization Tips To Improve Shopping Ads

 Why?
 Consumers drive the change.
 According to a PowerReviews study, 35% of all online product searches begin on Google.

 Marketers smelled this blood in water, and have made competing in Google Shopping difficult -- very difficult.
 In using the platform, you’ll be rubbing shoulders with droves and droves of marketers, advertisers, and others who are trying to produce the same results that you are.
 Some are hardened professionals (hello!), others are only now joining the party.
-The point is the same -- the competition inherent to using Google Shopping (or any Google platform) is insane.
+The point is the same -- the competition with other e on Google Shopping campaigns (or any Google platform) is insane.

 It's going to be a long read.
-If you don't have time, you can have us analyze your account and tell you 3 big areas that 10X results.
-Request a free SCUBE Audit.
+Save time by letting us analyze your account and tell you the 3 big areas that will product 10X results.
+Request a free SCUBE Audit and see how we can help your company grow faster.

 What Is Product Feed, and How Does It Work?

-A product feed is “a file made up of a list of products which use groupings of attributes that define each one of your products in a unique way,” according to Google.
-Product feed is a bridge between your inventory and Google.
-See an example of what it looks like below:
+A product feed is “a file made up of a list of products which use groupings of key attributes that define each one of your products in a unique way,” according to Google.
+Product data feed is a bridge between your product catalog and Google Merchant Center.
+See an example of what a Google Sheet's based product feed looks like below:

 Product feed example (via Google)